KAutumnrain/blog.autumnrain.cc/posts/the-status-update-zone-July-7th.md

 The title says it all, basically.
 I dunno how often these will even be necessary, but I've definitely put myself in a corner with how I'm handling the actual blogging.

 Firstly, I'm working on getting my old substack content off of the platform and put here.
 Once this is done, it'll be under the 'digest-archive' category.
-It is far past time I stopped totally relying on that platform for hosting my content.
+It is far past time I stopped relying on that platform for hosting any of my content.
 The posts will be properly backdated, and all links will be replaced.

 It's been roughly a year since I tried to do a weekly arrangement of interesting things, and since then, I've burnt out probably three times over and have gone through multiple life-changing events.
 I'm slowly getting my groove properly again,